 Coffee is one of the world's most widely consumed beverages, yet it's effects are still debated.
 Scientists and epicurians have long made claims about this fragrant brew.
 Will it kill you or make you live longer?
 What makes the perfect cup?
 Is decaf really decaf?
 And who enjoyed the first cup of java?

+Despite its known plusses, coffee can be deadly.
 But you'd have to drink 80 to 100 cups in a hurry, health experts say.
 We advise not trying.
+In September 2015, the FDA warned of the dangers of powdered caffeine, a potent product that had recently burst into popularity.

 It worked on rats anyway.
 But researchers say in humans, coffee might enhance the sexual experience only among people who are not habitual users.